The Danish Pharmacovigilance Council

 The Chairman

-The Danish Medicines Agency has appointed Torben Mogensen Chairman of the Danish Pharmacovigilance Council for the period from 2021 to 2024.
+The DKMA has appointed Torben Morgensen as Chairman of the Danish Pharmacovigilance Council for the period 2021-2024.

 Number of meetings

-The Chairman can decide to hold extraordinary meetings, if necessary.
+The Chairman may decide to convene extraordinary meetings, if necessary.

 Composition requirements

-According to the Danish Medicines Act, the members must include representatives of healthcare professionals, pharmaceutical companies, proprietary pharmacists and other retail distributors of medicinal products, patients and consumers.
+It follows from the Danish Medicines Act that the members must include representatives of healthcare professionals, pharmaceutical companies, proprietary pharmacists and other retail distributors of medicinal products, patients and consumers.

 Appointment of members

-The Danish Medicines Agency appoints members to the Danish Pharmacovigilance Council upon public notice.
+The DKMA appoints members to the Danish Pharmacovigilance Council upon public notice.

-Anyone can nominate members to the council, and self-nomination is also possible.
+Anyone can nominate members to the council, and self-nomination is possible.

 Qualifications of council members